Tuesday, December 11, 2018

 "Well, that's two sentences," he thought, congratulating himself.
 "What am I going to write next?
 Oh yes! the Fourth of July!"

 Haskin's father had started to celebrate early.
-By the time he came home from the bar in the wee hours of the night, Haskin's mother had locked the door.
+By the time he came home from the bar in the wee hours of the night of July 3rd, Haskin's mother had locked the door.
 Haskin and his younger brother Walter were sound asleep when suddenly both boys were awakened by the sound of glass shattering in their bedroom window.
 Their screams were quickly followed by their mother rushing into the room, grabbing them out of bed and running into the kitchen.

-Haskin's father stood up in the boy's bedroom, brushed the glass from his clothes, then staggered into the living room, collapsing onto the couch and falling instantly to sleep, dead drunk.
-Mrs. Flagg brought the boys into her room and tucked them into her bed.
+Haskin's father stood up in the boy's bedroom, brushed the glass from his clothes, then staggered into the living room.
+Swaying unsteadily, Jimmy collapsing onto the couch and fell instantly to sleep, dead drunk.
+Irene brought the boys into her room and tucked them into her bed.
 Finally, they all fell asleep.

 The next morning, the family went to the 4th of July parade in downtown Springfield as promised.
 His mother and father hardly said a word to each other.
 Excited by the parade, the boys almost forgot the traumatic events of the night before.
 After the parade, as they were walking down Main Street to take the trolley back to Pine Point, a balloon vendor walked past.